ks961/d3vtool-mutex/README.md

 ## Usage Example

-### Concurrent Async Data Fetching with Updates to a in memory Shared Resource
+### Concurrent Async Data Fetching with Updates to a in-memory Shared Resource

 ```ts
 import Mutex from '@d3vtool/mutex';